Analytical Gaussian Process Cosmography: Unveiling Insights into Matter-Energy Density Parameter at Present: Observational data

 \section{Observational data}

 In our investigation, we incorporate data from cosmic chronometer (CC) observations, comprising a comprehensive set of 32 Hubble parameter measurements distributed across a range of redshift values ($0.07 \leq z \leq 1.965$).
 This dataset, as meticulously detailed in \cite{Cao:2023eja}, plays a pivotal role in unraveling the intricacies of cosmic evolution.
-It's noteworthy that among these 32 Hubble parameter measurements, 15 exhibit correlations, and we judiciously integrate these covariances into our analytical framework, enhancing the precision of our analysis.
+It's noteworthy that among these 32 Hubble parameter measurements, 15 exhibit correlations, and we judiciously integrate these covariances into our analytical framework \footnote{The covariances can be accessed at the following link: \url{https://gitlab.com/mmoresco/CCcovariance/} \citep{Moresco:2020fbm,moresco2012improved,Moresco:2015cya,Moresco:2016mzx}.}, enhancing the precision of our analysis.
+The mean values and standard deviations of the observed Hubble parameter can be found in Table~\ref{table:H_CC_data}.
+It's noteworthy that for the last 15 redshift points marked with asterisks, non-zero covariances are present.

+We have plotted the observed Hubble parameter data, along with their associated errors represented by error bars, in Figure~\ref{fig:cosmic_chronometer_data}.

 Additionally, our study encompasses growth rate observations, as elucidated by \citep{Avila:2022xad}.
 These observations encapsulate a collection of 11 uncorrelated data points about the growth rate parameter $f$ within the redshift range $0.013 \leq z \leq 1.4$.
+The table provided in Table~\ref{table:f_data} presents the mean values and standard deviations of the logarithmic growth rate $f$.
+In the corresponding table, the survey names and cosmological tracer labels are provided alongside the observed $f$ values at various redshifts.
+It is assumed that within these data, there exists no correlation between different redshift points, or any existing correlations are deemed negligible.

+We have plotted the logarithmic growth rate data, along with their associated errors represented by error bars, in Figure~\ref{fig:log_growth_f_data}.